jamessmckay/DataChecker/src/README.md

 ## MSDF.DataChecker.JobExecutorDaemon
 Dotnet 3.1 Console application that runs the hangfire service as a separate process.

+## MSDF.DataChecker.DbDeploy

+Dotnet 3.1 Console application that runs scripts for deploying the database.

 ## MSDF.DataChecker.UI
 Angular 10 application for the UI.